aboutcode-org/univers/README.rst

 Rather than using ecosystem-specific version schemes and code, another approach is to use a single procedure for all the versions as implemented in `libversion
 <https://github.com/repology/libversion>`_. ``libversion`` works in the most
-common case but may not work correctly when a task that demand precise version comparisons such as for dependency resolution and vulnerability lookup where a "good enough" comparison accuracy is not acceptable. ``libversion`` does not handle version range notations.
+common cases but may not work correctly when a task that demand precise version comparisons such as for dependency resolution and vulnerability lookup where a "good enough" comparison accuracy is not acceptable. ``libversion`` does not handle version range notations.